kamaddal/Managed-Synapse_deployment/README.md

 - Deploy a Azure Vnet or use vnet from existing handing zone.
 - Deploy Azure Synapase studio.
-- Create .
+- Create SQL Pools & Spark Pools .
-- A Network Security Group with the necessary outbound rules for Azure Virtual Desktop Hostpools to properly activate and work.
+- Create a Privatelink and assign & Plumb the Synapse services to Azure Vnet.